Last updated: 2022-03-16

 contract management, we indicated that it is essential to create

 evidence about everything that is going on in our project in

 implementation and closure phase:

 The best way to create this evidence is to have all our project communications in written reports, notes, or meeting minutes.
 Some of these documents we create on a regular basis, some just when necessary.
 All of them go into our project documentation.

 It is best practice to plan all project communications in form of matrices.
 For the regular work progress it could look like the following example.

-Obviously, we need this kind of communications plan for every area in which we need reports.
-Thus, we create a project specific reporting system which must be harmonized with our organization's reporting system.
-This aspect needs some serious consideration since all reports should have only one source, the project data base.
-Wherever possible, we build reports automatically by linking the report content to our project data base content.
-In sub-section Free Project Management Tools, we offer some templates for project status reports, risk analysis reports, problem reports, project communication plan, and others.
+We need this kind of communications plan for every area in which we need reports.
+Thus, we create a project-specific reporting system that must be harmonized with our organization's reporting system.
+This aspect needs some serious consideration since all reports should have only one source, the project database.
+Wherever possible, we build reports automatically by linking the report content to our project database content.
+In the section Free Downloads, we offer some templates for project status reports, risk analysis reports, problem reports, a project communication plan, and others.

 The combination of all of the plans for project communications with the plan of project meetings and project controlling tools shapes a powerful project information system, including a project reporting system.

-This handbook will also serve as source for all the project presentations we have to deliver towards the project management team, control board, customer, sub-suppliers, and other stakeholders.
+This handbook will also serve as a source for all the project presentations we have to deliver to the project management team, control board, customer, sub-suppliers, and other stakeholders.

 Return to Project Planning Continued